Ethal-A/Minecraft-Grimstone-Hold-Raid/README.md

 - `//outset 1`
 - `//hollow 1`

 Testing was conducted on a square whose interor block length and width was 47 (can fit 47 blocks in a straight line sideways) and interor block height was 19 (can fit 19 blocks in a straight line upwards).
+The arena was finally created with width and length of 57 blocks and 21 blocks of height.
 You may want to consider something similar for your arena.

 ### Starting the Arena
 You will want to setup buttons with command blocks somewhere to allow players to: